abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Rn:

-  * Rn.in: Default version with (6s, 6p) in valence.
+  * Rn.in: Default version for GS applications with (6s, 6p) in valence.
-    Not recommended for GW. d is only 1.7H below ef...
+    Not recommended for GW. d is only 1.7H below ef

+  * Rn-d.in: (5d, 6s, 6p) in valence for high accuracy calculations.
+    Not recommended for GW.

 TODO: $ test for the 6th row the addition of an explicit f projector
 TODO: Pd --> Cd (look at Pd/Ag/Cd carefully)